Anorexic BMI Calculator

 While BMI remains a widely used screening tool, modern approaches recognize its limitations:

-• Body composition analysis provides more accurate health assessment
+• Body composition analysis provides more accurate health assessment by measuring fat, muscle and bone percentages

 • Metabolic markers can indicate malnutrition before BMI changes